microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 ## Confidence Intervals

-When we talk about weights of baseball players, we assume that there is certain **random variable W** that corresponds to ideal probability distribution of weights of all baseball players.
-Our sequence of weights corresponds to a subset of all baseball players that we call **population**.
-An interesting question is, can we know the parameters of distribution of W, i.e. mean and variance?
+When we talk about weights of baseball players, we assume that there is certain **random variable W** that corresponds to ideal probability distribution of weights of all baseball players (so-called **population**).
+Our sequence of weights corresponds to a subset of all baseball players that we call **sample**.
+An interesting question is, can we know the parameters of distribution of W, i.e. mean and variance of the population?

 The easiest answer would be to calculate mean and variance of our sample.
 However, it could happen that our random sample does not accurately represent complete population.
 Thus it makes sense to talk about **confidence interval**.

+> **Confidence interval** is the estimation of true mean of the population given our sample, which is accurate is a certain probability (or **level of confidence**).

 Suppose we have a sample X<sub>1</sub>, ..., X<sub>n</sub> from our distribution.
 Each time we draw a sample from our distribution, we would end up with different mean value &mu;.
 Thus &mu; can be considered to be a random variable.
 A **confidence interval** with confidence p is a pair of values (L<sub>p</sub>,R<sub>p</sub>), such that **P**(L<sub>p</sub>&leq;&mu;&leq;R<sub>p</sub>) = p, i.e. a probability of measured mean value falling within the interval equals to p.

-It does beyond our short intro to discuss how those confidence intervals are calculated.
+It does beyond our short intro to discuss in detail how those confidence intervals are calculated.
 Some more details can be found [on Wikipedia](https://en.wikipedia.org/wiki/Confidence_interval).
+In short, we define the distribution of computed sample mean relative to the true mean of the population, which is called **student distribution**.

+> **Interesting fact**: Student distribution is named after mathematician William Sealy Gosset, who published his paper under pseudonym "Student".
+He worked in the Guinness brewery, and, according to one of the versions, his employer did not want general public to know that they were using statistical tests to determine the quality of raw materials.

+If we want to estimate the mean &mu; of our population with confidence p, we need to take *(1-p)/2-th percentile* of a Student distribution A, which can either be taken from tables, or computer using some built-in functions of statistical software (eg. Python, R, etc.).
+Then the interval for &mu; would be given by X&pm;A*D/&radic;n, where X is the obtained mean of the sample, D is the standard deviation.

+> **Note**: We also omit the discussion of an important concept of [degrees of freedom](https://en.wikipedia.org/wiki/Degrees_of_freedom_(statistics)), which is important in relation to Student distribution.
+You can refer to more complete books on statistics to understand this concept deeper.

 An example of calculating confidence interval for weights and heights is given in the [accompanying notebooks](notebook.ipynb).

 | p | Weight mean |
 |-----|-----------|